 The Paperpal Preflight service is available for this journal.
 PaperPal Preflight allows authors to check their Original Research manuscripts for common errors prior to submitting a manuscript for consideration.
-Please note that this does not guarantee that your paper will pass all submission or other checks, nor that it will be considered for review.
+Please note that this

 The checks are configured for Original Research manuscripts only and may not be applicable to other manuscript types.
 There may be additional requirements for submission.
 Please review the full instructions for authors for guidelines.